ReginaldoAllves/MSI_MSK-MET/README.md

 ## PanCancer.R

-Script used to generate the tables and graphs related to metastasis phenotype between MSI and MSS tumors from different tumor types
+Script used to generate the tables and graphs related to metastasis phenotype between MSI and MSS tumors from different tumor types.